Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Mule.md

 - !!int "2"
 - !!int "10"
 - !!int "5"
-"speed": "walk 40 ft."
+"speed": "40 ft."
 "senses": "passive Perception 10"
 "languages": ""
 "cr": "1/8"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The mule is considered to be a Large animal for the purpose of determining\
+- "desc": "The mule is considered to be a Large animal for the purpose of determining\
     \ its carrying capacity."
   "name": "Beast of Burden"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The mule has advantage on Strength and Dexterity saving throws made against\
+- "desc": "The mule has advantage on Strength and Dexterity saving throws made against\
-    \ effects that would knock it [[5.
-Mechanics/Rules/Conditions.md#prone|prone]]."
+    \ effects that would knock it [[\5.
+Mechanics\Rules\Conditions.md#prone|prone]]."
   "name": "Sure-Footed"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+2 (+2 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+2 (+2 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d4 + 2|avg (1d4 + 2) bludgeoning damage."
+    \ Hit: 4 (dice: 1d4 + 2|avg (1d4 + 2)) bludgeoning damage."
   "name": "Hooves"
 "source":
 - "MM"